Kavirubc/REALM-Bench/WINDOWS_GUIDE.md

 ```cmd
 python test_compensation_integration.py
 ```
-*Expected Output: You should see several green checkmarks and "✅ All tests passed!".*
+*Expected Output: You should see several green checkmarks and "All tests passed!".*

 ### Run Compensation Evaluation
 To run the specific scenarios (CT1, CT2, CT3) designed for the compensation framework: